docker/docs/get-started/03_updating_app.md

     +                <p className="text-center">You have no todo items yet!
 Add one above!</p>
     ```

-2. Let's build our updated version of the image, using the same command we used before.
+2. Now build your updated version of the image, using the same command you used before.

     ```console
     $ docker build -t getting-started .
     ```

-3. Let's start a new container using the updated code.
+3. Start a new container using the updated code.

     ```console
     $ docker run -dp 3000:3000 getting-started